George K. Konstantinou LLC

 7. Due Diligence Report issued through an internationally accepted database.

-The documents with (*) require to be translated in English and bear the «APOSTILLE» Stamp.
-OR be certified by the Ministry of foreign affairs of the country that will issue them and also by the Cyprus Embassy of that country and the Ministry of Foreign affairs in Cyprus.
+The documents with (*) must be translated into English and bear the «APOSTILLE» Stamp.
+OR be certified by the Ministry of foreign affairs of the country that will issue them, the Cyprus Embassy of that country, and the Ministry of Foreign Affairs in Cyprus.

-We provide guidance and representation through all the procedure until the approval and the issuance of the Cyprus passports.
+We provide guidance and representation through all the procedures until the approval and issuance of the Cyprus passports.

 Our managing partner Marios Konstantinou is also available on any messenger for direct consultation.
 Additional information can be found on the Contact us page.